-Florida’s Tiniest Victims of the Drug Crisis: Are You Willing to Foster?
+Florida’s Children Impacted by Drug Crisis: Are You Willing to Foster?

 More and more often, babies are being born with neonatal abstinence syndrome, a disorder that is characterized by being born addicted to any illicit substance and experiencing immediate withdrawal symptoms as a result.
 This occurs when a mother takes drugs or drinks alcohol during her pregnancy, exposing the fetus to those substances.
 Ongoing addiction in the mother means an addiction in the new baby, and across the country, the numbers of babies being born into this experience rises every year.
 Opiate drugs, specifically, are triggering the devastating statistics.